Kathleen Kennedy (producer)

-Kathleen Kennedy (born June 5, 1953) is an American film producer who has been president of Lucasfilm since 2012.
+Kathleen Kennedy (born June 5, 1953) is an American film producer who served as the president of Lucasfilm from 2012 to 2026.
+She co-founded the production company Amblin Entertainment with Steven Spielberg and her eventual husband Frank Marshall in 1981.

-In 1981, Kennedy co-founded the production company Amblin Entertainment with Steven Spielberg and her eventual husband Frank Marshall.
 Her first film as a producer was E.T.
 (1982).
 A decade later, again with Spielberg, she produced the Jurassic Park franchise, the first two of which became two of the top ten highest-grossing films of the 1990s.
 In 1992, she and Marshall founded the Kennedy/Marshall Company.
 In 2012, Kennedy became the president of Lucasfilm after the Walt Disney Company acquired the company.

-As Lucasfilm's president, Kennedy has overseen the development, production, and release of projects such as the Star Wars sequel trilogy (2015–2019), the Star Wars standalone films Rogue One (2016) and Solo (2018) as well as the fifth Indiana Jones film, The Dial of Destiny (2023).
-She has also produced various Star Wars series including six live-action series for Disney+, The Mandalorian (2019–present), The Book of Boba Fett (2021), Obi-Wan Kenobi (2022), Andor (2022–2025), Ahsoka (2023–present), and The Acolyte (2024).
+As Lucasfilm's president, Kennedy oversaw the development, production, and release of projects such as the Star Wars sequel trilogy (2015–2019), the Star Wars standalone films Rogue One (2016), Solo (2018), and The Mandalorian and Grogu (2026) as well as the fifth Indiana Jones film, The Dial of Destiny (2023).
+She also produced various Star Wars series including six live-action series for Disney+, The Mandalorian (2019–2023), The Book of Boba Fett (2021), Obi-Wan Kenobi (2022), Andor (2022–2025), Ahsoka (2023–present), and The Acolyte (2024).

 Kennedy has produced films which have earned over $11 billion worldwide, including five of the fifty highest-grossing movies in film history.
 As a producer, she has received eight Best Picture Academy Award nominations.

-Early life and education
+Early life

 Kathleen Kennedy was born on June 5, 1953, in Berkeley, California, to Donald R. Kennedy, a judge and attorney, and his wife Dione Marie "Dede" (née Dousseau), a one-time theater actress.
 She has two sisters.
 Her twin sister, Connie, formerly a location manager in British Columbia, Canada, is now the executive producer of the Virtual Production company Profile Studios.
 Her other sister is Dana Middleton-Silberstein, a television host and anchor, and press secretary/communications director for former governor Gary Locke (D-WA).

 Kennedy graduated from Shasta High School in Redding, California, in 1971.
 She continued her education at San Diego State University where she majored in telecommunications and film.
 In her final year, Kennedy gained employment at a local San Diego TV station, KCST (now KNSD), taking on various roles including camera operator, video editor, floor director and finally as KCST news production coordinator.